p-lamiche/hello-world-website/README.md

 To view the website, you can:
 1. Clone this repository
-2. Open the `hello-world.html` file in your browser
+2. Open the `index.html` file in your browser

-Or visit the GitHub Pages site (if enabled).
+Or visit the GitHub Pages site at: https://p-lamiche.github.io/hello-world-website/

 ## Repository